Open 7 Days a WeekBook Today

 • More frequent testing with previous kidney concerns

 • Practical Insight: Consistent testing at the same laboratory helps ensure accurate comparison of results over time, supporting better long-term kidney health monitoring.
+For a comprehensive overview of what these tests measure, refer to understanding your kidney function tests.

 What Happens After Kidney Blood Testing?